datascientest-fastAPI-project-group-25/fastAPI-project-infra/PLAM.md

 3. **EKS Cluster Creation Error**:
    - Check VPC and subnet configuration
    - Verify IAM permissions for EKS cluster creation
+   - For "Invalid for_each argument" errors with the EKS module:
+     - Use the `-target` approach to first apply only the resources that the `for_each` depends on
+     - Example: `terraform apply -target=module.eks.module.eks.aws_iam_role.this[0]`
+     - Then run a full apply: `terraform apply`

 4. **ArgoCD Installation Error**:
    - Check Kubernetes configuration